chaseruskin/orbit/docs/src/reference/configuration.md

 The `[fileset]` section allows user-defined key/value pairs, where the key corresponds to a fileset name and the value is a string that corresponds to the glob-style pattern.
 The fileset name will be normalized to COBOL-CASE.

-If a string is the immediate value of a custom key in the `fileset` section, then it becomes the fileset's only pattern and will only be applied to the current ip's directory.
+If a string is the immediate value of a custom key in the `fileset` section, then it becomes the fileset's only pattern and will only be applied to the current project's directory.

 ``` toml
 [[target]]